Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Red meat isn’t entirely off the table as long as you avoid specific ingredients.
-If the food meets the criteria, go ahead and offer a meatball to your dog.
+Red meat isn’t entirely off the table as long as your dog is not allergic to it and you avoid specific ingredients when preparing the meatballs.
+If the recipe and preparation meet the criteria, go ahead and offer a meatball to your dog.
 Just remember to stick to the 10% rule!
 Meatballs should only be occasional snacks, not a main source of food.

 See also: